Multi-trace Correlators in the SYK Model and Non-geometric Wormholes: Fluctuation Parameters, Fixed Realization and Wormholes

 This outside observer probes the near horizon IR region and the black-hole with the set of fields at her/his disposal.
 The set of allowed fields is really determined by the theory outside the black-hole - actually all the way to the boundary of space.
 As they are defined using the UV degrees of freedom, they are not necessarily easily defined in terms of the IR degrees of freedom.
 An operator in the UV theory flows to some operator in the IR SYK model, but they do not need to span or coincide with any set of preconceived operators in the latter.
 Since the Hamiltonian, in terms of the UV degrees of freedom, flows to a random operator in terms of the IR SYK degrees of freedom, we will assume that this is true for all UV operators.
 So we are probing the black-hole with random operators of the class that we discussed before.
 The outside observer throws quanta of the corresponding fields, and measures the response of the black-hole by measuring the outgoing quanta, i.e. by measuring a correlation function of random operators in the IR SYK model.

 Let us go back to the Hamiltonian.
 Given a specific UV theory we flow to a specific realization of the SYK Hamiltonian in the IR.
-Under the suggestion above, even if we are just given the Hamiltonian as a probe, we are instructed to add the set of random operators with all values of $n<p$.
+Under the suggestion above we are instructed to add the set of random operators with all values of $n<p$.
 In the conformal limit it means that there is a spectrum of low mass virtual particles (that correspond to dimensions smaller than 1, and a continuum of such particles in the double scaled limit).
 Time evolution using the Hamiltonian ${\hat H}$ now means that quanta of these fields generate, bubble and decay as part of the time evolution.
 The details of the realization are encoded in their couplings.

 It's important to emphasize that none of these fields need to exist in the UV theory.
 They are suggested only for the internal consistency of the near horizon, when trying to discuss the theory in a given realization.
 It does mean, however, that this consistency implies a very large amount of sort of ``quantum hair'', confined to the near horizon area.